 Starting a podcast is quite simple.
 You don’t need to get blindsided by the amount of tech and platforms that you need to get on.
 In actuality, the trick to implementing a good podcast is keeping it simple.
 Your ultimate goal is to get audience members to listen, and that is done by delivering good content which, if you are well skilled in SEO techniques, you understand the importance of good content.
 The same applies to a podcast.
 In those early days, all you need to do is think about recording regularly and focusing on delivering good content, your style will follow.

 When you are looking for a topic to talk about, it could be in relation to your business.
 So, for example, if you are providing IT services as a business, you may want to do a tech-oriented podcast.
 The idea is to engage your ideal customer by speaking about topics that interest them.
 It shouldn’t be directly related to your products, but around your customers needs.
 This may require some research, but as soon as you know what your customers require you can gear your episodes around them.
 For example, a marketing and sales podcast has episodes that are geared towards business leaders and marketing directors, providing insights on the industry from the marketing perspective.

 In terms of promoting your podcast, it doesn’t really matter what platform to use.
-You could create a WordPress podcasting site, or you could outsource to a business like BluBrry.
+You could create a WordPress podcasting site, or you could outsource to a freelance or agency that specializes in audio broadcasting.
 But the goal for many podcasters is iTunes, which is the biggest podcasting directory in the world.